Customer Choice - Regulated Price Plan (RPP)

 Making the Switch

-To switch from TOU to Tiered prices, you must notify InnPower Corporation by completing a Regulated Price Plan Election form or visiting our online portal.
-If you want to continue paying TOU prices, no action is required.
+To switch to TOU, ULO or Tiered prices, you must notify InnPower Corporation by completing a Regulated Price Plan Election Form.
+If you want to continue paying your current plan, no action is required.

 If you have any questions, please contact our Customer Service department via phone (705) 431-4321 or email email@example.com.